aliirfaan/laravel-simple-otp/README.md

 * Associate OTP code with a model object using the object id and object type
 * Hash OTP code for better security
 * Validate OTP code based on presence, equality and expiry
-* Provides an interface to implement your communication service provider
 * Throws custom exceptions

 ## Requirements